DHRI-Curriculum/Data-and-Ethics/README.md

 - Understand the stages of data analysis.
 - Experience the difference between proprietary and open data formats.
 - Become familiar with the specific requirements of "high quality data."
+- Have an understanding of potential ethical concerns around working with different types of data and analysis.

 [Get Started >>>](sections/forms.md)